geoxliu/geoxliu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Geopolitics, Geoeconomics, Border, Infrastructure, Sustainability, Technology, Governance, Etc.
+subtitle: Geopolitics, Border, Infrastructure, Technology, Sustainability, Governance, Etc.

 profile:
   align: right
   image: my_pic.jpg
   address: >
-    <p>825 The Jockey Club Tower</p>
+    <p>AS2, Arts Link 1</p>
-    <p>Pokfulam, Hong Kong SAR</p>
+    <p>Kent Ridge, Singapore</p>
-    <p>liu6xf@connect.hku.hk</p>
+    <p>xfliu@nus.edu.sg</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student at the Department of Geography, University of Hong Kong.
-My research focuses on the geopolitics and geoeconomics of China’s international pursuit， notably the Belt and Road Initiative.
+I am a Postdoctoral Fellow at the Department of Geography, National University of Singapore.
+My research focuses on the geopolitics of China’s international pursuit, notably the Belt and Road Initiative.
 With cases near and beyond China’s border, I enquire about the power entanglements of state and non-state actors in shaping discourses, producing knowledge, and regulating the implementation of China’s international infrastructure projects and cooperation mechanisms.
 I try to weave China’s domestic and extraterritorial issues to seek cross-scale explanations for the conflicts, dilemmas, and variations.
 My internship experiences at both governmental and non-profit agencies in China and Southeast Asia grant me the chance to observe their operation and contact potential informants.
-I have been publishing in Chinese and English geography journals, such as Dialogues in Human Geography, Geoforum, Acta Geographica Sinica(地理学报), Economic Geography(经济地理), etc.
+I have been publishing in Chinese and English geography journals, such as Annals of the AAG, Dialogues in Human Geography, Geoforum, Economic Geography(经济地理), etc.

 ***

 ### Education
-* **University of Hong Kong**, HK SAR,  PhD (Geography), 2019.10–2023.09(expected)
+* **University of Hong Kong**, HK SAR,  PhD (Geography), 2019.10–2023.07
 * **Beijing Normal University**, China
   * Master, Human Geography (Globalization and geopolitics), 2016.09–2019.07
   * Bachelor, Resource, Environment &Urban and Rural Planning, 2012.09-2016.07

-* **University of Washington**, US,    Exchange,   2022.01-2022.08
+* **University of Washington**, US,    Visiting,   2022.01-2022.08
 * **Tsinghua University**, China,    Summer school of international relations research methods, 2020.08
 * **Sun Yat-sen University**, China,   Summer school of political geography,   2019.08
-* **Cambridge University**, UK,    Summer institute of international politics,   2017.07-2017.08
+* **Cambridge University**, UK,    Summer institute of international politics and economics,   2017.07-2017.08
 * **Nanyang Technology University**, Singapore,   Summer program of innovation,   2013.07-2013.08